 The Fort Worth Zoo was founded in 1909 with one lion, two bear cubs, an alligator, a coyote, a peacock and a few rabbits.
 From these humble beginnings, the Zoo has grown into a nationally ranked facility, housing more than 7,000 native and exotic animals.
 From 1909 to October 1991, the Fort Worth Zoo was owned and operated by the City of Fort Worth.
 During the city's tenure, a long-standing tradition began of collecting money from the community to purchase animals for the Zoo.
 In 1939, the Zoological Society (now the Fort Worth Zoological Association) formed as a nonprofit organization to help raise additional funds to purchase even more animals.

 After witnessing the poaching problem and plight of several species in the wild, while also experiencing breeding and conservation successes here at home, Zoo officials began identifying the Zoo’s needs over the next 20 years and beyond.
-Planning for A Wilder Vision began in 2011 and developments have already begun.
-Divided into stages – African Savanna, Elephant Springs, Hunters of Africa & Asian Predators and Forests & Jungles – the plan encompasses not only a mission for conserving the animal kingdom, but also for educating and motivating future leaders.
+Planning for A Wilder Vision began in 2011 and developments are now underway.
+Divided into four stages – African Savanna, Elephant Springs, Hunters of Africa & Asian Predators and Forests & Jungles – the plan encompasses not only a mission for conserving the animal kingdom, but also for educating and motivating future leaders.

-The African Savanna will open to the public in the spring of 2018 and will imitate the natural ecosystem of east Africa, where diverse species roam freely together.
+The African Savanna opened to the public in the spring of 2018 and imitates the natural ecosystem of east Africa, where diverse species roam freely together.
 “We are very excited to bring multiple species together to mimic life in the wild,” said Zoo Executive Director Michael Fouraker.
 “Although most of these species already call the Zoo home, guests will be able to come face to face with these animals and engage in ways that they’ve never been able to before.”
-Two main features Zoo officials are excited to share with Zoo guests will be the African Savanna’s giraffe feeding experience and underwater hippo viewing.
+Two main features Zoo officials are excited to share with Zoo guests are the African Savanna’s giraffe feeding experience and underwater hippo viewing.

 A cornerstone of the Fort Worth Zoo’s mission is conservation.
 The Zoo is proud to coordinate or support conservation projects in more than 30 countries around the world in addition to the work done here in Fort Worth.
 Both at home and abroad, the Zoo dedicates staff time, resources and financial support toward education, conservation and animal care.
 A Wilder Vision will provide an opportunity to continue the Zoo’s extensive conservation work locally and globally.
 With the completion of the expanded and renovated exhibit space, the Zoo will be able to continue its breeding programs and conservation leadership in state-of-the-art facilities, which is an absolute necessity in order to keep these animals alive for future generations.